jundalisay/spblist/content/en/research/mohammad/quran/sura-041a.md

 persevere, and none will attain it except the very fortunate.
-36. When a temptation from the Devil pro- vokes you, seek refuge in Allah; He is the
+36. When a temptation from the Devil pro- vokes you, seek refuge in Enki; He is the
 Hearer, the Knower.
 37. And of His signs are the night and the day, and the sun and the moon.
 Do not bow down to the sun, nor to the moon, but bow down to
-Allah, Who created them both, if it is Him that you serve.
+Enki, Who created them both, if it is Him that you serve.
 38. But if they are too proud—those in the presence of your Lord praise Him night and